Illinois Cannabis License Guidelines

 Cultivation

-Cultivation centers are authorized to cultivate, process, transport (unless limited by law), and perform other necessary activities to provide cannabis products to cannabis business establishments.
+A cannabis cultivation license authorizes a business to cultivate, process, transport (unless limited by law), and perform other necessary activities to provide cannabis products to cannabis business establishments.
 Cultivation centers must be classified as a “special use” by the Zoning Board of Appeals.

 Infuser